semgrep/semgrep-docs/docs/faq.md

 ### Where do you store data?

 Semgrep, Inc uses Amazon Web Services (US region) for storing customer data.
+(CDN cachetk check)

 ### How is data secured, including data-at-rest and data-in-transit?